-• ensure that the complainant is fully updated at each stage of the procedure

-- liaise with staff members, head teacher, CEO, Chair of Governors, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure
+- ensure that the complainant is fully updated at each stage of the procedure. - liaise with staff members, Headteacher, CEO, Chair of Governors, Chair of Trust or the Clerk and to ensure the smooth running of the complaint procedure.

 - be aware of issues regarding:

-- o sharing third party information
+- o sharing third party information.

-- additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person
+- o additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person.

 - keep records.